By the end of this article, you should have the knowledge and resources to “check the box” in these areas…

-And Amazon isn’t the only company that has used experimentation to climb to the top of their industry.
-Google constantly forays into new markets, often with disastrous results (Google Glass anyone?).
-Nevertheless, Google still has achieved dominance through their successful products.
+The Telegraph isn’t the only company that has used experimentation to climb to the top of their industry.
+Amazon constantly forays into new markets, often with disastrous results (Amazon Fire phone, anyone?).
+Nevertheless, Amazon still has achieved dominance through their successful products.

 Bottom line: Wherever you find growing innovative companies, you usually find companies that are willing to experiment.

 Ultimately, a culture of experimentation is essential to the success of your conversion rate and your company as a whole.

-So how can you emulate Amazon and Google?
+So how can you emulate The Telegraph, Amazon, and other innovative companies?
 How can you create a culture of experimentation in your own company?

-Here are 6 steps in creating organizational culture of experimentation.
+Here are six steps in creating an organizational culture of experimentation.
 By implementing these steps, you’ll create an environment where testing, tinkering, optimizing, and even failing is integral to your DNA.
 When these are in place, you are primed to significantly increase your ecommerce sales.

 Step 1: Get Comfortable With Failure

 If you and your employees aren’t comfortable with failure, you won’t be able to create a culture of experimentation.
 As Jeff Bezos, founder and CEO of Amazon notes, experimentation inevitably leads to many failures and the occasional home run.